k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 2. Select the Broadway flow.

 3. Choose whether the Broadway flow input parameters will automatically be added as the Graphit file input parameters.
 This default option helps save time and reduce the risk of errors.
-Yet, you can uncheck this checkbox, in cases where flow input parameters are manually pre-set in the Graphit file, as constants or according to previous query results.
+However, you can uncheck this checkbox in cases where flow input parameters are manually pre-set in the Graphit file — either as constants or based on the results of a previous query.

    > Note: For simplicity, this checkbox affects all Broadway flow input parameters.